Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Numerical edge results: Complex spacing ratios and NN spacings

 \section{Numerical edge results: Complex spacing ratios and NN spacings}

-In this section we numerically study complex spacing ratios and its moments in Subsections \ref{sec:spacing-ratio2D} and \ref{sec:spacing-ratio-mom}, respectively, and the NN and NNN spacing distribution in Subsection \ref{sec:NN}.
+In this section we numerically study complex spacing ratios and its moments in Subsections \ref{sec:spacing-ratio2D} and \ref{sec:spacing-ratio-mom}, respectively, and the NN and NNN spacing distribution{s} in Subsection \ref{sec:NN}.
 The three simplest representatives for the conjectured generic local universality classes, class A (complex Ginibre), AI$^\dagger$ (complex symmetric) and AII$^\dagger$ (complex self-dual) to be defined below, are investigated and compared with the corresponding Poisson distribution in 2D.
 We compare the expressions in the bulk of the spectrum, known analytically in class A and 2D Poisson only, to new spacing ratios, NN and NNN spacing distributions $p_{\rm NN(N)}(s)$ at the edge of the complex spectrum for all symmetry classes.
-In Subsection \ref{sec:NNcubic} we investigate the behaviour of $p_{\rm NN}(s)$, at small arguments, both in the bulk and at the edge, as this has not been done for classes AI$^\dagger$ and AII$^\dagger$.
-It has been conjectured early on, based on general arguments, that the cubic behaviour at small arguments, $p_{\rm NN}(s)\sim s^3$, is universal \cite{Grobe Haake,Haake2010}. \\
+In Subsection \ref{sec:NNcubic} we investigate the behaviour of $p_{\rm NN}(s)$ at small argument, both in the bulk and at the edge, as this has not been done for classes AI$^\dagger$ and AII$^\dagger$.
+It has been conjectured early on, based on general arguments, that the cubic behaviour at small argument, $p_{\rm NN}(s)\sim s^3$, is universal \cite{Grobe Haake,Haake2010}, {which we will confirm.
+In particular, we will also compare with the cubic vanishing of $p_{\rm NN}(s)$ for class A at the edge, derived analytically in Appendix \ref{App:kernel}.} \\

 As in Hermitian RMT, the edge of the spectrum hosts universality classes different from the bulk.
 The complex spacing ratio can be defined numerically as in \eqref{eq.def spacing ratio} below for the complex eigenvalues in any non-Hermitian ensemble, and we will use the matrix representation of the 3 ensembles to generate these.
 This is also because for classes AI$^\dag$ and AII$^\dag$ no analytical results are known so far for their jpdfs of complex eigenvalues, see \eqref{eq.jpdf_gen.weight} for class A. For simplicity, we will choose a Gaussian distribution of matrix elements for all 3 ensembles as follows.
 Let $J$ be an $N\times N$ (respectively $2N\times 2N$ in the case of AII$^\dagger$) random matrix, where we assign a Gaussian weight $\propto \exp\left[-N\Tr JJ^\dagger \right]$ with it.\footnote{Hamazaki et al. \cite{Hamazaki et al} numerically tested the local bulk universality of the NN spacing distribution, with respect to Bernoulli distributed matrix elements.
 We will deal with Gaussian matrix ensembles in this work only.} Here, the Gaussian weight is normalised such that the limiting eigenvalue density will be supported on the unit disc.
 This is in contrast to the previous Section \ref{Sec:AnalyticsA}.
 The 3 symmetry classes are defined by the following symmetry relations: \begin{itemize} \item Class A: $J\neq J^\dagger$ , \item Class AI$^\dagger$: $J=J^T\neq J^\dagger$ , \item Class AII$^\dagger$: $J=\Sigma J^T \Sigma\neq \Sigma \cconj{J} \Sigma$, where $\Sigma= $. \end{itemize} Here, $J^T$ denotes the transposition of $J$, $\cconj{J}$ the complex conjugation and $J^\dagger$ the Hermitian conjugate.
 It is convenient to parametrise the $2N\times 2N$ matrix $J$ of class AII$^\dag$ via three non-Hermitian $N\times N$ matrices $A,B,C$, where the matrices $B$ and $C$ are anti-symmetric, i.e. $B=-B^T$ and $C=-C^T$ as